SRohitMadhavan/Time-Series-Classification-Techniques/README.md

 -The [FordA dataset](https://www.timeseriesclassification.com/description.php?Dataset=FordA) is analyzed.

--The classification problem is to diagnose whether a certain sympton exists or does ont exist in an automotive subsystem.
+-The classification problem is to diagnose whether a certain sympton exists or does not exist in an automotive subsystem.

 -Each case consists of 500 time step univariate time series.